yuvipaloozie/Regime-Aware-Sector-Trading/README.md

   ![Domain](https://img.shields.io/badge/Domain-Quantitative_Finance-red?style=for-the-badge)

 ## Summary
 This project challenges the standard static "buy-and-hold" portfolio baseline by dynamically shifting capital based on macroeconomic conditions.
-It benchmarks an unsupervised Hidden Markov Model (HMM) framework against static allocations, utilizing strict data engineering pipelines to prevent the common quantitative pitfalls of look-ahead bias and model state-inversion.
-To visualize and interact with the algorithms performance in-market, you can explore more at https://regime-aware-sector-trading.streamlit.app/.
+It benchmarks an unsupervised Hidden Markov Model (HMM) framework against static allocations while utilizing strict frameworks to avoid pitfalls of look-ahead bias and model state-inversion.
+To visualize and interact with the algorithm's performance in-market, you can explore more at https://regime-aware-sector-trading.streamlit.app/.

-**Hypothesis:** A trading strategy grounded in unsupervised macro-regime identification can conditionally allocate sector weights to improve risk-adjusted returns (Sharpe Ratio) and reduce maximum drawdowns, provided the underlying ML pipeline mathematically enforces state stability across rolling windows.
+**Hypothesis:** A trading strategy grounded in unsupervised macro-regime identification can conditionally allocate sector weights to improve risk-adjusted returns (i.e. Sharpe Ratio) and reduce maximum drawdowns, provided the underlying ML pipeline mathematically enforces state stability across rolling windows.

 ## Background and Motivation

 ### Financial Context
 Financial time-series data is inherently non-stationary.
 The underlying statistical properties (mean, variance, covariance) of the market shift dramatically depending on the macroeconomic environment.
-* **The States:** The economy cycles through distinct phases (e.g., expansionary low-volatility, contractive high-volatility).
+* **The States:** The economy naturally cycles through distinct phases (e.g. boom, bust, high volatility).
-* **The Rotation:** Different equity sectors (e.g., Technology vs. Utilities) have different sensitivities to these macro phases.
+* **The Rotation:** Different industry sectors (e.g., Technology vs. Utilities) have different sensitivities to these macro phases.

 ### The Engineering Problem: ML in Finance
 Applying machine learning to financial data usually fails in production due to two distinct engineering flaws: